rhys-steele/atempo/mcp-servers/README.md

 ```

 ### 2. Auto-Installation (Recommended)
-When you run `steele start laravel:11` or `steele start django:5`, the appropriate MCP server is automatically copied to your project and configured.
+When you run `atempo start laravel:11` or `atempo start django:5`, the appropriate MCP server is automatically copied to your project and configured.

 ### 3. Manual Installation
 If you need to add an MCP server to an existing project: